How do you maintain a healthy, toned body? Go to bed!

 Muscle-stacked personal trainers swear by the gym while triathletes claim huffing and puffing around the track keeps you toned up and slimmed down.
 Dieticians argue that a nutritious, balanced diet is the key to a long, strong life.
 But they’re all wrong.
 Sustainable, successful and real weight loss (and long term health) emerges from an unexpected place: the bedroom.

-Believe it or not, a majority of your life is spent in the bedroom – approximately 7-9 hours every 24 hours – almost a full third.
+Believe it or not, the majority of your life is spent in the bedroom – approximately 7-9 hours every 24 hours – almost a full third.
 What if you could create a weight loss routine that you can literally take to bed?

 Today is your lucky day!
 We’re going to give you 5 tricks to help you slim down and maintain quality sleep.